hackiftekhar/IQListKit/README.md

 }
 ```

-### Step 4) Provide the models with cell types to the IQList in the performUpdates method
+### Step 4) Provide the models with cell types to the IQList in the reloadData method
 Let's do this in a separate function called refreshUI

 ```swift